 3. Be Cautious with Trial Accounts for AI Tools

 As families explore new AI tools for tasks like homework, photos, and creative projects, it’s important to manage trial accounts carefully.
 Use a password manager to generate unique passphrases for each subscription and consider using a separate email address.
 For instance, if you sign up for a photo editing AI tool, use a unique password and a secondary email.
 If linking to Google or Facebook profiles, regularly review and unlink any tools you no longer use to avoid potential security risks.
 This practice can prevent unauthorised access to your primary accounts and reduces the risk of data breaches.
-Also read the T&Cs about what the Ai company are allowed to do with your data.
+Also read the T&Cs about what the AI company are allowed to do with your data.
 You could be signing up to have your data used for training models.

 4. What to Do When You’re Breached

-If you or your family fall victim to data breaches, identity theft, phishing, ransomware, or telephone scams, IDCARE (0800 121 068) is your lifeline.
+If you or your family fall victim to a data breach, identity theft, phishing, ransomware, or telephone scams, IDCARE (0800 121 068) is your lifeline.
 This free national service provides expert advice and tailored support to help you respond and recover.
 Their Identity & Cyber Security Case Managers offer practical guidance to help Kiwi families navigate the aftermath of an incident.
 For example, if your personal information is compromised in a data breach, IDCARE can assist you in securing your accounts and monitoring for signs of identity theft.

 5. Separate Work and Personal Life